-Dominic has been in practice at Temple Garden Chambers since 1997 and has developed a broad regulatory health and safety and civil practice.
+Dominic has been in practice at Temple Garden Chambers since 1997 and has developed a broad regulatory health and safety criminal and civil practice.
 He specializes in health and safety, inquests, personal injury and product liability and related insurance matters.
 He was appointed a silk in 2020.

 Dominic has a well-established health safety practice which has seen his involvement in some of the most of high profile and significant health & safety cases.
 Shortly before taking silk he was named as the Health and Safety Junior of the Year at the Chambers Bar Awards in 2018.

 Dominic regularly appears in the Court of Appeal and Crown Court representing duty-holders in prosecutions under the HSWA 1974 following both fatal and non-fatal accidents.
 He was successful in two of the most significant Court of Appeal decisions relating to sentencing very large organisations under the Sentencing Guidelines for Health and Safety Offences.

 He has experience representing individuals as well as companies of all sizes (including some of the largest operating in the United Kingdom).
 He has worked on cases across a wide range of industries/sectors including: steel manufacturing, rail, construction, security, waste management, healthcare, residential care, education, sports and leisure.
 He has particular interest in cases involving explosions and fires.

 Dominic also represents duty-holders in other regulatory matters under the HSWA 1974 (e.g. appeals against prohibition and improvement notices) and environmental and food safety prosecutions.

 Inquests & Inquiries